unit-mesh/choco-builder/docs/rag/vector-store.md

 val store: ElasticsearchStore = ElasticsearchStore(elasticsearchUrl)
 ```

+## MilvusEmbeddingStore

+The MilvusEmbeddingStore class is an implementation of the EmbeddingStore interface that
+provides functionality to store and retrieve embeddings using the Milvus service.

+The host address of the Milvus service.
+Default value is "localhost".
+The port number of the Milvus service.
+Default value is 19530.
+The name of the index used for storing embeddings.
+Default value is "chocolate-code".
+The MilvusServiceClient instance used for communication with the Milvus service.

+## PineconeEmbeddingStore

+The `PineconeEmbeddingStore` class is an implementation of the `EmbeddingStore` interface that
+provides functionality for storing and retrieving embeddings using the Pinecone service.

 ## InMemoryEmbeddingStore

 The `InMemoryEmbeddingStore` class is an implementation of the `EmbeddingStore` interface that stores embeddings in memory.
 It provides methods to add embeddings, retrieve relevant embeddings, and manage the storage of embeddings.

 Sample: